NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 To achieve the finalization of a block, two-thirds of different replicas need to issue finalization share, and then aggregate for the finalization of a block.
 The format of the finalization share is exactly the same as the notarization share (but marked in a specific way to prevent confusion).
 After receiving the finalized block, like the notarization process, it will broadcast to other members again.

-Note: The replica does not deliberately wait for the aggregation of the finalization share into the finalized before entering the next round.
-After receiving a finalization share of a certain height, the replica only checks whether it has notarized blocks other than that block, and then broadcasts its own signed finalization share; or forwards the finalization share intact.
+Note: Replicas do not wait until finalizing all the fragments before proceeding to the next round.
+The replica just checks if it has notarized any fragments other than the received one whenever it receives a fragment at a certain height, then broadcasts its signed finalized fragment or forwards the received finalized fragment.

 <br>